dsoto/ENSP-337-notes/latent-heat.md

 ## Learning Objectives

 - Understand and calculate heat capacity to find energy needed to make phase changes.
 - Describe phase changes like freezing, melting, evaporation, and condensation.

+## Latent heat of fusion
+- How much energy does it take to freeze a gram of water?
+- What is the temperature of the water before and after freezing?

+## Latent heat of vaporization
+- How much energy does it take to boil a gram of water?
+- What is the temperature of the water before and after boiling?

 ## Heat capacities